 Toward the end of day two, I was given a new assignment—and a gaggle of volunteers to assist me.
 A man sporting a large black spider puppet was to make an appearance on the main stage.
 My platoon of helpers and I would be evenly dispersed throughout the pit, between the lip of the stage and the barricades, armed with packages of stretchy green spider webbing—the kind you can find in pop-up Halloween stores.
 When the spider puppeteer made his elevated entrance, we instructed those in the front row to pull the webbing over their head and pass it to the person behind them—creating a one-of-a-kind, interactive, unifying special effect.

-The sophomore edition of EDC UK blasted off earlier today at The National Bowl in Milton Keynes.
+The third edition of EDC UK blasts off tomorrow at The National Bowl in Milton Keynes.
 Wish you were there at ElectricDaisyCarnival.co.uk